 The “Green” Options

 Our final test towels were the Marcel Small Steps made of recycled materials, which are a terrific option for anyone seeking an eco-friendly way to hide crippling sorrow.
-While it doesn’t stack up to the competition, its lower impact on the environment might help you feel better enough to ultimately produce less tears (thus reducing the need to use them in the first place).
-We found these paper towels were only effective during the brief periods of time when we were able to distract ourselves from the crushing psychological weight that’s bearing down on all of us, every day, all the time.
+While it doesn’t stack up to the competition, its lower impact on the environment might help you feel better enough to ultimately produce fewer tears (thus reducing the need to use them in the first place).
+We found these paper towels were only effective during the brief periods when we were able to distract ourselves from the crushing psychological weight that’s bearing down on all of us, every day, all the time.
 This isn’t necessarily a dealbreaker, just something to consider.

 For a truly low-impact choice, one might also consider completely breaking down in the shower and simply letting the water rinse your tears down the drain.
 We tried this in both the standard knee-hugging crouch and shivering fetal position, with more or less equal degrees of success.
 As an added bonus, we found the shower sounds were often sufficient enough to also drown out the sound of pathetic whimpering.

 Overall, we determined that the best paper towel for mopping up tears were the generic rolls from the nearest grocery store.
-Like us, they required more effort than they were worth to reach and they completely fell apart under the slightest amount of external pressure.
-Of course you could spend a little more for better quality but, if you’re like us, you’ll probably also decide you don’t deserve it.
+Like us, they required more effort than they were worth to reach, and they completely fell apart under the slightest amount of external pressure.
+Of course, you could spend a little more for better quality but, if you’re like us, you’ll probably also decide you don’t deserve it.

 The Best Pot to Eat Soup Directly Out Of